 I roll my eyes.
 “Yeah, yeah.”

-“Your next class is Water Engineering, local 1902-B. Novosphere High wishes you a wonderful day of learning.”
+“Your next class is Water Engineering, classroom 1902-B. Novosphere High wishes you a wonderful day of learning.”

 The door unlocks and I dash inside, my wet boots squeaking against the polished marble.
 I run through the empty hallways, but when I turn a corner, I bump into someone.